The Rotary Club of White River Junction, Vermont, USA

 The River Log

-The Pledge was led by President Elect Rich.
-The song "America the Beautiful" was led by Phil.
+The Pledge was led by Past President Brad.
+The song "America" was led by Phil.

 The following Rotarians were happy because: